Skip to main content

 Frequently Asked Questions

-No. Synology reversed its drive compatibility policy with DSM 7.3 (released October 2025), restoring full support for third-party 3.5-inch HDDs and 2.5-inch SATA SSDs from WD, Seagate, and Toshiba on 2025 Plus series models.
-One exception remains: M.2 NVMe drives are still restricted to Synology-approved models for use in storage pools.
+No. With DSM 7.3 (released October 2025), Synology restored support for installation and storage pool creation with third-party 3.5-inch HDDs and 2.5-inch SATA SSDs on 2025 DiskStation Plus, Value, and J series models.
+One exception remains: M.2 NVMe drives still require models on Synology's hardware compatibility list for both storage pools and caching on 2025 models.

 Yes.
 Active Backup for Microsoft 365 covers OneDrive, SharePoint, Exchange, and Teams with granular item-level recovery and a self-service restore portal for end users — at no per-user licensing fee.
 This is one of Synology's strongest competitive advantages over newer NAS platforms.